jahaltom/miRNA-Seq/README.md

 The quantification step in this pipeline is set up to allow for parallelization with each run accession ID being done separately.
 Since a mature miRNA can come from more than 1 precursor miRNA, these particular mature miRNA's are averaged across precursor miRNA's.
 The resulting average is then rounded to the nearest integer.

+This analysis is for BioProject PRJNA545400 and the species is Rattus norvegicus.

 **Create and activate conda enviroment:**
 ```